- Symptoms & Signs

 - The two major problems related to continuous steroid treatment are

-- The production of corticosteroids is controlled by a "feedback mechanism," involving the adrenal glands, the pituitary gland, and brain, known as the "hypothalamic-pituitary-adrenal axis" (HPAA).
+- The production of corticosteroids is controlled by a "feedback mechanism," involving the adrenal glands, the pituitary gland, and the brain, known as the "hypothalamic-pituitary-adrenal axis" (HPAA).

-- Using large doses for a few days, or smaller doses for more than two weeks, leads to a prolonged decrease in HPAA function.
+- Using large doses for a few days or smaller doses for more than 2 weeks leads to a prolonged decrease in HPAA function.

 - Steroid use cannot be stopped abruptly; tapering the drug gives the adrenal glands time to return to their normal patterns of secretion.

 - Withdrawal symptoms and signs (weakness, fatigue, decreased appetite, weight loss, nausea, vomiting, diarrhea, abdominal pain) can mimic many other medical problems.
 Some may be life-threatening.

 - Tapering may not completely prevent withdrawal symptoms.
 Steroid withdrawal may involve many factors, including a true physiological dependence on corticosteroids.

-- Patients should carry a list of all their medications in their wallet to alert medical personnel in case of emergency.
+- Patients should carry a list of all their medications in their wallets to alert medical personnel in case of an emergency.

 - Supplementation with corticosteroid medication may be needed during periods of stress (such as surgery), even up to a year after stopping corticosteroid therapy.